Houston Texans look to extend winning streak against Carolina Panthers

-HOUSTON, Texas (KTRK) -- The Texans are back at NRG Stadium as they look to extend their winning streak to three against the Carolina Panthers.
+HOUSTON, Texas (KTRK) -- The Texans are back at NRG Stadium as they look to extend their winning streak, this week against the Carolina Panthers

-Deshaun Watson is coming off one of his best performances in his young career against the Chargers, throwing for over 350 yards and three touchdowns.
+Brennan Scarlett strip-sacked Kyle Allen on the Panthers' opening drive of the game, and Bernardrick McKinney recovered the ball for the Texans.

-The Texans' offensive line did a much better job of protecting Watson last week and the hope is that trend will continue.
+The Panthers opened scoring in the game with a 48-yard field goal from Joey Slye.

 Houston Texans look to extend winning streak against Carolina Panthers